Adam Laxalt on The Border Crisis - April 8th, Hour 2

 I'm like, I can't even barely download an app.

-If this is gonna be a life-altering decision, because you're talking about gender reassignment surgery, and you're talking about underage kids, you're talking about parents potentially be it being on the table that if they withhold the gender-affirming care that their children want, I just think kids at that age are too young to make that decision.
+So the reality is there are certain things, if this is going to be a life-altering decision, because you're talking about gender reassignment surgery and you're talking about underage kids, you're talking about parents potentially being on the table that if they withhold the gender-affirming care that their children want, I just think kids at that age are too young to make that decision.

-100% and what about the faith aspect?
+And what about the faith aspect?

-They've now had years to think about it, know all the consequences, know that it's permanent.
+Okay, they've now had years to think about it, know all the consequences, know that it's permanent.

 As far as I know, it's permanent.

-My understanding of it is, and that they're willing to live with their decision, and they've made a well-thought-out decision that works for them.
+And that they're willing to live with their decision and they've made a well-thought-out decision that works for them.

-At that point, you know, they're an adult, they can do what they want.
+At that point, you know, they're an adult.

 That's absolutely correct.

-It's it's just the way life is.
+It's just the way life is.

 You don't stop loving your kids because you disagree on something.